zwoefler/Tetris-Python-Game/README.md

 - [X] Sometimes pieces that were dropped can still be moved for a fraction of a second Returns now true for `change_piece` immediatly after dropping the piece.
 Reduces some loading time

+- [ ] The I shape should only rotate one time clock- and one time counterclockwise

 # Lessons Learned
 - Getting to experiment with [PyGame](https://www.pygame.org/news)